MichelaPozzi/2025-topic-03-group-04/README.md

 -   **Shift Distance:** By subtracting the position of the global maximum from the control sample from the position of the RNase maximum we can calculate the migration of the major protein components.
-Due to the distribution in the saccharose gradient that distance gives us an estimate of the change caused to the protein assembly after RNase treatment
+Due to the distribution in the saccharose gradient that distance gives us an estimate of the change caused to the protein assembly after RNase treatment.

-    **Output:** The bigger the shift distance the higher the probability for significant shift
+    **Output:** The bigger the shift distance the higher the impact of RNase on the characteristics of the protein.

--   **Amplitude Changes:** The amplitude of the global maximum is determined in order to uncover a possible change in protein-complex assembly after RNase treatment
+-   **Amplitude Changes:** The amplitude of the global maximum is determined in order to uncover a possible change in the protein content given in the fraction, as well as protein-complex assembly after RNase treatment

-    **Output:** A significant change between the amplitudes indicates a strong effect of RNase on the protein content.
+    **Output:** A significant change between the amplitudes indicates a strong effect of RNase on the protein content per fraction.

 -   **Earth Mover Test (EMD):** The Earth Mover’s Distance (EMD) measures **how much "work" is needed to transform one distribution into another**.
 In this context, it reflects how much